Please Read How You Can Help Keep the Encyclopedia Free

 We are confining ourselves to Croce's aesthetics, but it will help to have at least the most rudimentary sketch in view of his rather complex general philosophy.

 In Italy at the beginning of the twentieth century, the prevailing philosophy or ‘world-view’ was not, as in England, post-Hegelian Idealism as already mentioned, but the early forms of empiricist positivism associated with such figures as Comte and Mach.
 Partly out of distaste for the mechanism and enshrinement of matter of such views, and partly out of his reaction, both positive and negative, to the philosophy of Hegel, Croce espoused what he called ‘Absolute Idealism’ or ‘Absolute Historicism’.
 A constant theme in Croce's philosophy is that he sought a path between the Scylla of ‘transcendentalism’ and the Charybdis of ‘sensationalism’, which for most purposes may be thought of as co-extensive with rationalism and empiricism.
 For Croce, they are bottom the same error, the error of abstracting from ordinary experience to something not literally experienceable.
 Transcendentalism regards the world of sense to be unreal, confused or second-rate, and it is the philosopher, reflecting on the world in a priori way from his armchair, who sees beyond it, to reality.
-Sensationalism, on the other hand, regards only instantaneous impressions of colour and the like as existing.
+What Croce called 'Sensationalism', on the other hand, regards only instantaneous impressions of colour and the like as existing, the rest being in some sense a mere logical construction out of it, of no independent reality.
 The right path is what Croce calls immanentism: All but only lived human experience, taking place concretely and without reduction, is real.
 Therefore all Philosophy, properly so-called, is Philosophy of Spirit (or Mind), and is inseparable from history.
 And thus Croce's favoured designations, ‘Absolute Idealism’ or ‘Absolute Historicism’.

 Philosophy admits of the following divisions, corresponding to the different modes of mental or spiritual activity.
 Mental activity is either theoretic—it understands or contemplates—or it is practical—in which case it wills actions.
 These in turn divide: The theoretic divides into the aesthetic, which deals in particulars (individuals or intuitions), and logic or the intellectual domain, which deals in concepts and relations, or universals.
 The practical divides into the economic—by which Croce means all manner of utilitarian calculation—and the ethical or moral.
 Each of the four domains are subject to a characteristic norm or value: aesthetic is subject to beauty, logic is subject to truth, economic is subject to the useful (or vitality), and the moral is subject to the good.
 Croce devoted three lengthy books written between 1901 and 1909 to this overall scheme of the ‘Philosophy of Spirit’: Aesthetic (1901) and (1907) (revised), Logic (1909) and the Philosophy of the Practical (1908), the latter containing both the economic and ethics (in today's use of term you might call the overall scheme Croce's metaphysics, but Croce himself distanced himself from that appellation).